 Another significant difference between the laboratory and model is the continuous nature of modes in the experimental environment, even if those modes are only minor background noise, and the discrete nature of numerical modes.
 It is important to understand that at the initial stages of development, the necessary modes, defined by M_I (1.1), should grow from the continuous noise.
-These modes, however, can be suppressed or even removed completely in a discretised numerical model.
-In such circumstance, the waves, even if they are steep Stokes waves, will propagate for an indefinitely long period without breaking, as was described in Section 2.
+These modes, however, can be suppressed or even removed completely in a discretized numerical model.
+In such a circumstance, the waves, even if they are steep Stokes waves, will propagate for an indefinitely long period without breaking, as was described in §2.

 If the model is constructed so as to allow multiple modes, another numerical feature still distinguishes the model from nature.
 The background noise, the source of the necessary modes dictated by M_I , cannot be completely reduced to zero in nature.
-In a digitised medium it can, however, be made very small.
-For example, in the CS numeric scheme, the 11th order decimal accuracy is employed.
+In a digitized medium it can, however, be made very small.
+For example, in the CS numeric scheme, the eleventh-order decimal accuracy is employed.
 Such accuracy is essential for precise simulations, but since it is the only source of noise in the system, it can obviously slow down the development of the initial BF modes.
 As is sometimes done in numerical simulations (e.g. Dold & Peregrine 1986), the modes can be deliberately introduced as initial conditions.
 Such an approach was not, however, employed in the present study, since in this scenario M_I of the system is pre-defined, and wave development to breaking may be altered.

-A further implication of the numerical modelling, essential for the present study, has been mentioned in section 2.3 above.
-The model has obvious limitations in simulating the final stages of incipient breaking and was stopped when the water surface became vertical at any point.
+The model has obvious limitations in simulating the final stages of incipient breaking and in our simulations it was stopped when the water surface became vertical at any point.
 Strictly speaking, this geometrical property of the surface can be used as a physical definition of the breaking onset.
 In the numerical simulations it was noticed that the local steepness can be very large, but the carrier wave can still recover to a non-breaking state.
 If, however, a negative slope appears locally, the wave never returns to a non-breaking scenario because the water volume intersecting the vertical line tends to collapse.
 Apparently, the same considerations are applicable to the physical waves too.

 At present, the concept of incipient breaking or breaking onset is poorly defined and even ambiguous.
 Traditionally, the initial phases of a breaker-in-progress are treated as incipient breaking.
-As an example, let us consider how 'near-breaking' was defined in the paper by Caulliez (2002), whose investigation of the asymmetry of such near-breaking waves motivated, to some extent, the present study.
-In Caulliez (2002), surface elevations were recorded, differentiated, and the wave was regarded as a 'near-breaker' if its slope exceeded 0.586 anytime between two subsequent zero-downcrossings.
+In Caulliez (2002), for example, surface elevations were recorded, differentiated, and the wave was regarded as a 'near-breaker' if its slope exceeded 0.586 anytime between two subsequent zero-downcrossings.
 This criterion is an estimate of the highest slope which a Stokes wave can reach (Longuet-Higgins & Fox 1977).
-But if this slope is exceeded, then the wave is not about to break - it is already breaking.
+But if this slope is exceeded, then the wave is already breaking.
 This is not an incipient breaker, but represents breaking in progress.
 Features and physics of breaking-in-progress, however, may be very different to that of incipient breaking.
-Thus, investigation of geometric, kinematic, dynamic and other properties of breaking-in-progress, such as whitecapping, void fraction, acoustic noise emitted by bubbles etc., will be of little assistance if we are seeking to understand the causes of breaking.
+Thus, investigation of geometric, kinematic, dynamic and other properties of breakingin-progress, such as whitecapping, void fraction, acoustic noise emitted by bubbles, etc., will be of little assistance if we are seeking to understand the causes of breaking.